kashifag/tree-growth-across-biomes/README.md

 #Tree Growth Across Biomes
 ### *A Dynamic Visualization of Hierarchical Models — Built with Streamlit + Python*

+Inspiration
+Adapted from Matthew Kay’s “Hierarchical Models Explained” Re-imagined in Python for ecological and bioinformatics education.

+Author
+Kashifa Ghazal — MSc Bioinformatics, University of Bristol

 ![cover](https://user-images.githubusercontent.com/00000000/forest-cover.gif)

 > *"Not all trees grow alike — but they still follow the same laws of nature."*